- Gwen Diaz

 Is there someone in your life who “owes” you big-time?
 Realizing what God has done for you, do you need to forgive them “from your heart?”
 Not just with your mouth?
 If this is difficult, talk to God about it.
-He doesn’t want you to be tied down by the debt someone else owes you.
-He will help you come to a place of freedom.
+He doesn’t want you to be tied down by any debts other people might owe you.
+He wants to help you come to a place of freedom and forgiveness.

 Mark 11:25; Romans 12:18-21; Ephesians 4:31-32; Colossians 3:13